Apache Avro is a data serialization format.

 dataframes as Avro.
 The only additional work wewould need to do is to

-inter-convert between pandas
+inter-convert between pandas data types and

 Avro schema types ourselves.